alexsaunderswps/User-Guides/web_portal_device_management_guide.md

 **Unable to find WildXR number on the Wildxr.org website:**
 - Ensure you have correctly typed the WildXR number into the Device Lookup field on the Wildxr.org website
+- Make sure your device is connected to the internet
 - If you are currently on the **Devices** page of the Wildxr.org website, navigate away and then back before attempting the Device Lookup
 - Refresh your browser window *(WPS recommends using Chrome)*